 - Be aware of the factors that contribute to your hot flushes.
 Many women find that they have an increase in heat-based symptoms when they are stressed or nervous, when they eat spicy foods, drink alcohol or caffeine beverages, when they are dehydrated, or when they just had a course of antibiotics.
 Avoid hot meals as these can also exacerbate symptoms.

-- Adrenal insufficiency can bring about more severe heat symptoms.
+- Adrenal health is key.
+The adrenal glands are required to take over the production of hormones.
+Your body should produce 30% of its premenopause hormone levels and the adrenals are your source.
 Enhance adrenal gland function by supplementing with Vitamin B5, Vitamin B6 and Vitamin C. Vitamin E, Vitamin B3, Vitamin B6 and Evening Primrose Oil also help to reduce hot flushes by supporting oestrogen metabolism.

 - Drink lots of liquids to keep yourself properly hydrated at all times.

 - Avoid overheating by dressing in layers that make it easy to add or remove clothing as needed.
 Natural fibres such as cotton, silk and linen help to maintain comfortable body temperature by allowing perspiration to cool quickly.